elastic/kibana/CONTRIBUTING.md

 #### `config/kibana.dev.yml`

 The `config/kibana.yml` file stores user configuration directives.
 Since this file is checked into source control, however, developer preferences can't be saved without the risk of accidentally committing the modified version.
-To make customizing configuration easier during development, the kibana CLI will look for a `config/kibana.dev.yml` file if run with the `--dev` flag.
+To make customizing configuration easier during development, the Kibana CLI will look for a `config/kibana.dev.yml` file if run with the `--dev` flag.
 This file behaves just like the non-dev version and accepts any of the [standard settings](https://www.elastic.co/guide/en/kibana/master/kibana-server-properties.html).

 The `config/kibana.dev.yml` file is very commonly used to store some opt-in/**unsafe** optimizer tweaks which can significantly increase build performance.
 Below is a commonly used `config/kibana.dev.yml` file, but additional options can be found [in #4611](https://github.com/elastic/kibana/pull/4611#issue-99706918).